astrophpeter/CnnPythonDeploy/README.md

 # Example Usage

-This example shows how to classify one GaiaSpectrum which is inputted as a numpy array of length 120 corresponding the number of pixels.
+This example shows how to classify one Gaia spectrum which is inputted as a numpy array of length 120, corresponding the number of pixels.
 The output results contain the predicted class and the corresponding softmax probabilty associated with that classification.
 More example usage can by found in the `example.py` script.
+To get maxium performance it is recomended to pass many spectra into the predict funtion as an array.

 ```
 >>> from utils import predict